Winter Sport Solutions sales lightly used snowboarding equipment.

-If you have a problem with matching snowboard, please use our guid or contact us.
+If you have a problem with matching snowboard, please use our guide or contact us.

 Owning a nice snowboard will help you advance to the higher level.
 Rental equipment, usually it is pretty basic with oversized boots.
 You will see a big difference when you own equipment which matches your snowboarding level, snowboarding style and boots, giving you a full control over the board.

 How to choose the right skis:

 There are many factors to take under consideration buying a right board.
 We are going to concentrate on snowboarders who wants to start the sport or users who want to improve their skills switching from rentals.

 Here are the main things to consider when shopping for a snowboard:

 - Snowboard length: As a general rule, if you stand a board on its tail, the nose of the board should reach somewhere between your nose and chin.
 You can use size charts and recommended rider weights to get more precise.
 If you are a lighter person you can always consider a shorter board

 - Types of snowboards: Your choices include all-mountain, freestyle, freeride, powder and split boards.
 The right type of board depends on what type of terrain and snow conditions you plan to ride in.